 The number of residents, community size, and alarms are increasing every year.
 The department responds to about 1100 calls per calendar year with 70% Medical and 30% Fire, Rescue, Motor Vehicle Accidents, Water Rescues, Technical Rescues, Public Assist, and other calls.

 The fire department currently has 4 full-time and 20 part-time members.
 The department operators a Duty Shift with 3 Firefighters on duty at all times; during the hours of 7am to 5pm, 7 days a week, we have 4 Firefighters on duty.

-The department operates: 2 Engines, 1 Ladder Truck, 1 Rescue/Engine, 2 Paramedic Ambulances, 2 Command Vehicles, 1 Rescue Boats, 1 Water Rescue Truck, 1 Technical Rescue Trailer, and 2 Utility Vehicles.
+The department operates: 2 Engines, 1 Ladder Truck, 2 Paramedic Ambulances, 2 Command Vehicles, 1 Rescue Boats, 1 Water Rescue Truck, 1 Technical Rescue Trailer, and 2 Utility Vehicles.

 The South Beloit Fire Department is a full service department providing Fire Protection/Suppression, Emergency Medical Services, HAZ-MAT, Water Rescue and Recover, and Technical Rescue Responses.
 The department also has an aggressive Fire Prevention / Public Education Division.

 The EMT-Basics and EMT-Paramedics operator under the OSF Northern Region EMS System Protocols.

 The South Beloit Fire Department has auto-aid agreements with the following fire departments: City of Beloit Fire Department, Rockton Fire Protection District, and Harlem-Roscoe Fire Protection District.